realGavin/due-diligence-agent/README.md

 | Control: unmodified claims still pass | 440 / 440 |

 The gate checks numbers and ids, not meaning.
 A qualitative claim cited to the wrong passage gets through, and the table shows that openly because hiding it would defeat the point.
 Misses are listed in [`eval/RESULTS.md`](eval/RESULTS.md).

-## How it got here

-Each version was driven by what real runs exposed, and every fix has a regression test.

-- **v0.1 → first real run (75% of claims passed).** Replaying every dropped claim showed that 20 of 30 drops were the verifier being wrong: "FY22" read as the number 22, a range dash read as a minus sign, and a flat rounding tolerance.
-Costco's em-dash headings ("Item 1A—Risk Factors") left it with a single excerpt.
-NVIDIA's and Arista's capex came from a tag they had stopped using years earlier, and the red team caught that one.
-- **Planted-error eval.** It found two real holes: excerpt numbers were matched as substrings ("14" inside "914"), and ratios could borrow a same-valued number from a different metric.
-Both are fixed.
-- **Web research.** The first version rejected true quotes because the API truncates cited passages, so the agent now recovers the full passage from the page.
-A live market-cap page had moved from $250.6B to $258.8B between search and verification, so the gate now accepts the number the model was shown or the one the page currently shows.
-It never accepts anything else.
-- **Replay** (`scripts/replay.py`).
-Saved runs are re-graded with current code by feeding back the recorded model replies.
-This needs no API key, and it's how the numbers above were refreshed after the last fixes.

 ## Run it